The 20 Worst Non-Profit Websites of 2007: #10-1

 For examples of other non-profit and not-for-profit websites that suck, also read: The 10 Worst Web Pages Featured on Web Pages That Suck in 2006.
 In 2006, I didn't separate non-profit from for-profit websites.
 This list contains Brown University (their home page), NEIU Foreign Exchange Lab, HRODC, Accept Jesus, Forever Forgiven!, and the Association of International Glaucoma Societies.

-Note: It's been four years since this list was posted.
+Note: It's been eight years since this list was posted.
 Some/Many/Most/All of these websites have probably been fixed.
 If you find any, let me know which sites don't match up.

 The following are the worst non-profit websites that appeared on Web Pages That Suck in 2007.